Blog

 What Can Passengers Do After a Car Accident Injury?

-Posted on behalf of Peter T. Nicholl in Car Accidents Published on February 28, 2019 and updated on March 6, 2022.
+Posted on behalf of Peter T. Nicholl in Car Accidents Published on February 28, 2019 and updated on April 24, 2026.

 car key fobs on an insurance policyIf you were in someone else’s car and he or she got into an accident, you are probably wondering how to recover compensation for your damages.
 This is not something that many people are familiar with, so most people do not know what to do.

-The compassionate Maryland car accident lawyers at Peter T. Nicholl Law Offices can discuss your rights as an injured passenger during a free case review.
+The compassionate Baltimore car accident lawyers at Peter T. Nicholl Law Offices can discuss your rights as an injured passenger during a free case review.
 Our goal is to recover all compensation you are entitled, through an insurance claim or personal injury lawsuit.

 Car Insurance for Passengers in an Accident